Fazel94/spacy-persian/README.md

 | `PER` | 65.29 | 4,847 |
 | `PCT` | 57.14 | 121 |

-Parsing is 4.2 LAS behind hazm's parser, which uses the same corpus and the same spaCy parser architecture with a fine-tuned ParsBERT instead of hash embeddings.

-`PER` scoring below `LOC` and `ORG` despite having 4,847 examples is the silver labels showing
-through: PerDT includes titles and honorifics inside `PER` spans inconsistently (6.24% of spans start with one, against 1.41% in the human-annotated ParsTwiNER), so the boundaries the model has to learn are less regular than the label count suggests.

 For comparison, `en_core_web_sm` scores TAG 97, LAS 90, ENTS_F 84 on a larger, cleaner corpus.
 Trained on a 4-core i5-7200U with no GPU: 1h27m for the syntax components, 17 min for NER.